thoughtbot/ios-on-rails/book/iOS/posting_a_user.md

           @"tb-app-secret" : HUMAppSecret
           };

-This ternary depends on the class methods `userIsLoggedIn` and `userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
-It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.
+This ternary depends on the class methods `+userIsLoggedIn` and `+userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
+It sets the headers to include the saved `+[HUMUserSession userToken]` if we are logged in.

+If we aren't logged in, we need to send a random device token `[[NSUUID UUID] UUIDString]`.
+We also send the app secret so the backend will accept our POST request to create a new user.